lowlevelers/awesome-lowlevel-substrate/README.md

 - [SubID](https://github.com/dappforce/subid) - An advanced cross-chain portfolio management tool for the Polkadot ecosystem, allowing any user to see their balances across chains; view their crowdloan history; view their NFTs across Polkadot ecosystem chains; claim their vested tokens and perform cross-chain transfers.
 - [Subsocial SDK Playground](https://play.subsocial.network) - Subsocial JS SDK Playground allows you to fetch spaces, send transactions on blockchain and test the SDK code snippets on the go without the need to download or setup anything locally.
 - [Uptest Runtime upgrade tool](https://github.com/uptest-sc/uptest) - Uptest command line client and libuptest Rust library are two tools used for debugging storage changes and runtime upgrades.
 - [sc-simnode](https://simnode.polytope.technology/) - Fork your substrate live chain state and run all kinds of simulation tests on the runtime.
+- [Trappist](https://github.com/paritytech/trappist) - Trappist is a web3 developer playground for experimenting with cross-chain applications and services built on the technologies spearheaded by the Polkadot Network

 ## Products and Services